mistrypragnesh40/CalendarControl/README.md

 });
 await PopupNavigation.Instance.PushAsync(calendarPage);
 ```
-This control is using Rg Popup plugin to display calendar so you need
+This control is using Rg Popup plugin to display the calendar so you need
-to Initialize the Rg Popup Plugin in platform specific.
+to Initialize the Rg Popup Plugin in platform-specific.

 Android MainActivity.cs
 ```